juniornff/juniornff.github.io/_posts/2025-02-18-local-media-server.md

 ![dockerjellyfin](/assets/images/posts/localmediaserver/dockerjellyfin.png)

 After doing the initial configuration of Jellyfin and setting up the media library, I could already access it from any device within the network with the local IP and port.
-First achievement
+First achievement.

 ![localip](/assets/images/posts/localmediaserver/localip.png)